snowdriftcoop/snowdrift/BUILD.md

     stack ghci

-If you want to run the devel site through ghci, use `./sdb.hs ghci` instead.
+Or instead run the devel site through ghci with `./sdb.hs ghci`

 ## Database notes

-See [DATABASE-MANAGEMENT.md] for instructions on resetting the database and more.
+See [DATABASE-MANAGEMENT.md] for details on resetting the database and more.

 ## Getting help, learning, contributing etc.